ablanco1950/CarsBrands_Inceptionv3/README.md

 ModelCarsBrands_Inception_v3_1_20.h5 is taken as the resulting file with the weigth, it could be changed by best_brand_1_20.h5 , keep the one that gave better results.

+As an output, a file is also obtained: BrandsResults.txt with the list of images whose car brands have been correct and the wrong ones with the brands that have been predicted to them.

 References:

 https://www.kaggle.com/datasets/jessicali9530/stanford-cars-dataset/code?resource=download